Bill Barilko

 William "Bashin' Bill" Barilko (March 25, 1927 – c.
-August 26, 1951) was a Canadian ice hockey player who played his entire National Hockey League career for the Toronto Maple Leafs.
+August 26, 1951) was a Canadian ice hockey player who played his entire National Hockey League (NHL) career for the Toronto Maple Leafs.
 Over five seasons, Barilko won the Stanley Cup four times in 1947, 1948, 1949, and 1951.
-Barilko died in August 1951 in a floatplane crash during a fishing trip to Quebec.
-Barilko's #5 was retired by the Leafs.
+His last goal is one of the most famous in NHL history, winning the 1951 Stanley Cup for the Maple Leafs in overtime.
+Barilko died in August 1951 in a floatplane crash during a fishing trip to Quebec, his remains not found until 1962.
 He was the subject of the 1993 single "Fifty Mission Cap" by The Tragically Hip.

 Personal life

-Barilko was of Ukrainian descent and had a brother, Alex, and sister, Anne.
-He was engaged to Louise Hastings.
+Barilko was born in March 1927 in Timmins, Ontario to parents Steve and Faye Barilko (nee Feodosia Karpinchuk) of Ukrainian descent.
+Steve and Faye were immigrants from Poland, Steve arriving in Canada in 1910, Faye arriving in Canada in 1924.
+Three weeks after Faye arrived in Halifax, Steve and Faye were married in Timmins, likely an arranged marriage, according to daughter Anne.
+Bill was one of three children, with brother Alex, and sister Anne.

+Bill's brother Alex also played professional hockey in the Pacific Coast Hockey League (PCHL), Bill playing for Hollywood Wolves and Alex for Oakland Oaks.
+The two recorded a 78rpm recording greeting for their mother Faye while in Hollywood, the only known recording of Bill's voice.
+At the time of his death, he had "promised himself", giving a ring to Louise Hastings.